ls1intum/Artemis/docs/dev/setup/jenkins-gitlab.rst

 You might want to run the builds on additional Jenkins agents, especially if a large amount of students should use the system at the same time.
 Jenkins supports remote build agents: The actual compilation of the students submissions happens on these other machines but the whole process is transparent to Artemis.

-This setup guide is for setting up a remote agent on an Ubuntu virtual machine that supports docker builds.
+This guide explains setting up a remote agent on an Ubuntu virtual machine that supports docker builds.

 Prerequisites:
 1. Install Docker on the remote machine: https://docs.docker.com/engine/install/ubuntu/